This module requires a selection process and the maximum number of students to take the module is 12.

 Pachler, N. and Redondo, A. (Eds.), Teaching foreign languages in the secondary school - a practical guide.
 London: Routledge, 2006.

 Willis, D. Doing task-based teaching.
 Oxford: Oxford University Press, 2007.

 On successfully completing the module students will be able to:

-8.1 Explain language related material and subject related ideas concisely and coherently to a variety of language classes;
+8.1 Present subject related ideas and concepts concisely and coherently within a classroom setting;

-8.2 Implement and evaluate a specific idea or project for educational purposes;
+8.2 Devise, develop and evaluate a specific idea or project;

-8.4 Understand the National Curriculum and the role of languages within it;
+8.4 Understand the National Curriculum and the role of Languages within the Curriculum;

-8.5 Demonstrate knowledge of the organisation within schools and the management of people within them.
+8.5 Display knowledge of the organisation within schools and the management of people within them.